CET-6 College English Test Band 6

 Reading

-20% of total.
-Higher expectations for argumentation and expression.
+15% of total.
+A timed English composition with higher expectations for argument, organisation and expression.

 Scoring & results